InvadingOctopus/octopuskit/README.md

 🚀 *Eager to dive in?
 Add OctopusKit as a Swift Package Manager dependency to a SwiftUI project, and use the [**QuickStart** template][quickstart] (which also serves as a little demo.)*

 > This project is a constant **work in progess** and my first ever open-source project.
-I'm still learning as I go, so OctopusKit may change rapidly without maintaining backwards compatibility.
+I'm still learning as I go, so OctopusKit may change rapidly without maintaining backwards compatibility or updating the documentation.

 > OK is the result of trying to make my own games as a hobby.
 I love Swift but I couldn't find any engines that support it or had the kind of architecture that I wanted to work with, so I started making my own.

-> If you have any advice on how to improve the API, coding style, git workflow, or open-source best-practices, I'll be grateful to hear it! *– ShinryakuTako*
+> If you have any advice on how to improve the API, coding style, git workflow, or open-source best-practices, I'll be grateful to hear it!

+> *– ShinryakuTako*

 ## Examples